 Common indicators of a data leak include unusually high system or network activity, the presence of unexpected software, or abnormal user activity like logging in from various IP addresses within a short time period.
 However, relying on a team to manually notice and respond to such cues drastically increases the time frame it takes to detect, contain and investigate an incident.

-Instead, organizations rely on data loss prevention (DLP) solutions to continuously monitor, detect and prevent data leakage and insider risks.
-With these tools in use, organizations can take the necessary steps to prevent a data leak by receiving precursory alerts when a risk is detected, or a potential leak is predicted.
+Instead, organisations rely on data loss prevention (DLP) solutions to continuously monitor, detect and prevent data leakage and insider risks.
+With these tools in use, organisations can take the necessary steps to prevent a data leak by receiving precursory alerts when a risk is detected, or a potential leak is predicted.

 4 Ways to Prevent a Data Leak

-Now with a better understanding of what constitutes a data leak and how it can happen, here are four ways organizations can prevent a data leak.
+Now with a better understanding of what constitutes a data leak and how it can happen, here are four ways organisations can prevent a data leak.

 - Monitor data access, data movement and user activity.
-Understanding which authorized users have access and how they are using sensitive information helps organizations gain more accurate insights into data leakage risks.
+Understanding which authorised users have access and how they are using sensitive information helps organisations gain more accurate insights into data leakage risks.